 Chopping fruits and veggies can be a pain, but you pay a big price for the convenience of having the grocery store do it for you.
 If you skip the pre-cut cantaloupe and container of neatly julienned carrot sticks and DIY instead, you’ll save a significant amount of money.
 Plus, pre-cut fruits are a major culprit in listeria outbreaks, so you’ll potentially be sparing yourself a tango with a nasty pathogen, too.

-8. Shop in season
+8. Shop In Season

 When fruits and vegetables are out of season, the store charges a lot more for them (say, $7 blueberries) since they’re not as readily available.
 Plan your meals around what’s in season to save money—and get better produce to boot.

-9. Try meatless Mondays
+9. Try Meatless Mondays

 Meat is usually the most expensive part of a meal.
 By making filling, delicious vegetarian dishes, you’ll save money.
 (Psst: If you really can’t go totally meatless, relegate chicken, steak and fish to side dishes, so you’ll need less of them.)

-10. Buy in bulk
+10. Buy In Bulk

 If you have multiple mouths to feed at home, we don’t need to tell you the benefits of springing for the ‘family size’ option whenever possible.
 Still, even if you don’t have a big brood, bulk buys save big money, especially on items that don’t spoil.
 A can of beans, for example, costs $1.29 and gives you only about 3 servings, while a bag of dried beans runs $1.49 for 10 servings.
 (Hint: This also applies to the bulk section for dried fruits, nuts and pasta—so cut out the costly packaging and bag your own.)

 Similar to the point above, you can save yourself some serious dough by buying your favorite items in a larger size.
 Yes, those small yogurt cups are convenient, but perfectly portioned products cost more to package.
-Instead, invest in a good set of Tupperware, buy the regular sized packages and divvy it up yourself.
+Instead, invest in a good set of reusable containers, buy the regular sized packages and divvy it up yourself.

 Contrary to popular belief, frozen food isn’t inherently less healthy than its fresh counterpart.
 In fact, fruits and vegetables are frozen at their peak—so they’re a great alternative to pricey produce that’s out of season.
 Plus, they’re cheaper and last longer.
 Win, win!

-13. Partner up
+13. Partner Up

 If you’ve got a roommate, family member or friend who lives nearby, consider going halfsies on items you need to have on hand, but often waste.
 This arrangement can be especially helpful for fresh herbs and other items that are sold in large quantities relative to what any given recipe calls for.
 This also works for budget-friendly bulk buys—you know, so you can enjoy the savings from that family pack of salmon filets without sacrificing all your freezer real estate.

-14. Earn rewards
+14. Earn Rewards

 We get it: By the time you’ve filled your cart and arrived at the checkout aisle, it feels like you’ve just run a marathon and you’re ready to get out fast.
 As such, it’s tempting to bail on the two-minute process of sharing your email address and phone number to sign up for a rewards program—but please just bite the bullet and do it, ‘cause these loyalty clubs really do earn you significant savings over time.

-15. Buy rotisserie chicken
+15. Buy Rotisserie Chicken

 You know how we said to skip the prepared food section?
 Well, rotisserie chickens are one major exception.
 In fact, a whole, roasted chicken is one of the very few meals that often costs more to make at home.
 The reason for this is that most grocery stores minimize food waste and save money by cooking up raw chickens from the butcher counter when there’s a surplus that just isn’t going to sell; then, significant savings get passed onto you, both in terms of cold hard cash and the time it would otherwise take you to roast your own.
 Bottom line: Rotisserie chickens are a genuine steal—and anyone who has wolfed down one of these birds while it’s still warm and juicy will tell you that they’re downright delicious, too.